wpmudev/custom-sidebars/readme.txt

 == Changelog ==

+3.0.7.1
+- Fixed visibility of Custom Explain - now it is visible only for administrators.

 3.0.7
 - Added ability to replace sidebars for category archive.
 - Added ability to replace sidebars for custom taxonomy archive.